The Unknown Superpowers of the Indemnification Clause

 Simply stated, the indemnification clause is an agreement to shift financial risk from one party to another.
 It defines who will bear the burden of an unknown, future financial liability arises.
 Think of it as a private insurance policy between you and the other party.

+Since you want to minimize your risk, the indemnification clause is very important to read, understand, and negotiate.
 A properly, thoughtfully drafted indemnification clause is a powerful tool in your contract.
 It can also be a trap when carelessly drafted.
 Read further to learn why.

-- Which party will take on the responsibility for defending the claim,
+- Which party will take on the responsibility for defending the claim.

-- Which party is financially responsible for damages, awards, attorney fees, fines, and other expenses,
+- Which party is financially responsible for damages, awards, attorney fees, fines, and other expenses.

 - Whether a party must obtain the consent of the other party to settle the matter.